“There are too many of us and we are all too far apart.”Kurt Vonnegut

 I’m writing these words knowing that people from all over the world are going to read them.
 People of all ages, ethnic and cultural backgrounds, of different religious beliefs.
 Most of them, I’ll never get a chance to meet.
 Most of them, I don’t know how they look like, what’s the thing they want most in this world, or what is it that they’re afraid of… most of them are perfect strangers to me.

-Yet, simply by writing these words with these strangers in my mind, having the certainty that my words will reach them, they become a little bit more than strangers.
+Yet, simply by writing these words, having the certainty that my words will reach them, they become a little bit more than strangers.
 They become human beings, just like myself, and that is one of life’s greatest achievements.

 And we really are so far apart from each other, because we all build invisible walls to keep us safe.
 It’s all about our needs, our desires, our pain, our tragedies.
 We want what we want, and we won’t give up until we have it.

-So we no longer care about building genuine relationships with others.
+And, in the process, we no longer care about the perfect strangers inhabiting our life’s story.
+We no longer care about building genuine relationships with others.
 Social media, blogs, podcasts, and all that stuff… it makes it easier to feel less lonely.
 But this kind of interaction doesn’t change the need for real life interaction.

 What I’m really trying to say is, we no longer care.
 We no longer try.
 We don’t want to build, we just want to buy it already assembled and ready for use.

 Yet we still dream about the perfect love, the perfect story, the perfect ending.
 Yet we still search.
 The pursuit of happiness still takes up most of our time.
-There’s a website for everything these days.
-The answers to our questions are just a few clicks away.
+There’s an app for everything these days.
+The answers to our questions are just a few clicks and swipes away.